-Well, that's an appropriate hymn to sing before our message from the gospel of Luke, "O The Deep, Deep Love Of Jesus."
-We'll find that out as we see it manifest again in the incidents recorded for us in the eighth chapter of Luke's gospel.
-Will you open your Bible to Luke chapter 8 and we have before us a text of Scripture from verse 40 through 48.
+Well, that's an appropriate hymn to sing before our message from the gospel of Luke, "Oh the Deep, Deep Love of Jesus."
+We'll find that out as we see it manifest again in the incidents recorded for us in the 8th chapter of Luke's gospel.
+Will you open your Bibles to Luke chapter 8 and we have before us a text of Scripture from verse 40 through 48.
 Actually, this particular text should go all the way to the end of the chapter because it incorporates two miracles, but we're going to only get through one, this morning, and we'll consider the second one next time.
 Let me read the text, Luke 8, starting at verse 40.

 This is the promise of the Bible.
 This is the promise of Scripture.
-The Bible also tells us there's only one person who can do this, there's only one person who has the power to recreate, the power to conquer all that the curse has brought into existence, the power, if you will, over the physical world, even over the animal world so as to create a Kingdom on this earth in which a lion will lie down with a lamb and the natural enemies in the animal kingdom will no longer be those natural enemies.
-And children will be able to play in snake pits without fear, snakes will not longer be poisonous and children will be able to lead around wild animals without any concern for their welfare and well being.
+The Bible also tells us there's only one person who can do this.
+There only is...
+There's only one person who has the power to recreate, the power to conquer all that the curse has brought into existence, the power, if you will, over the physical world, even over the animal world, so as to create a kingdom on this earth in which a lion will lie down with a lamb and the natural enemies in the animal kingdom will no longer be those natural enemies.
+And children will be able to play in snake pits without fear.
+Snakes will no longer be poisonous and children will be able to lead around wild animals without any concern for their welfare and well-being.
 A world in which the desert will blossom like a rose as the whole topography of the earth will be changed and natural disasters will be mitigated and the temperature and the climate of the world will be benign.
 It will be a glorious and wonderful world and ruling over it will be the One who has the power to create that world.
-And then at the end of that thousand years, He will uncreate the entire universe as we know and in its place will come a new heaven and a new earth in which there will be eternal perfection and eternal righteousness and the absence of all of those things which He demonstrated the power to control during His Millennial Kingdom.
-The question is, who is this person and who is the one who can do this, give us such hope of healing, such hope of conquering death, such hope of eternal life without sorrow, pain and suffering?
+And then at the end of that thousand years He will uncreate the entire universe as we know and in its place will come a new heaven and a new earth in which there will be eternal perfection and eternal righteousness and the absence of all of those things which He demonstrated the power to control during His Millennial Kingdom.
+The question is: Who is this person?
+Who is the one who can do this, give us such hope of healing, such hope of conquering death, such hope of eternal life without sorrow, pain and suffering?
 Who is this one?

 The answer is, there's only one and His name is Jesus Christ.
-Any other claimants to be the one are frauds and charlatans and fakes, they are not to be trusted.
+Any other claimants to be the one are frauds and charlatans and fakes and they are not to be trusted.
 There is only one and it is Jesus.
 And the New Testament is written to prove that it is Him.
 There are four gospels, Matthew, Mark, Luke and John, that basically go over the same material so that we can see it like we would witness any events going on in a person's life from various standpoints to somehow begin to grasp the greatness and the wonder and the glory of the life and ministry of Jesus Christ by viewing it from different angles.
-The point of it all is to show you that there is one who has come, born of a virgin, lived a perfect sinless life, one who demonstrated power over the animal kingdom, He controlled the fish and told them where to go in the Sea of Galilee to be at the right spot by the right side of the boat when the net went in so they could go into the net under His command.
-He controlled the pigs to be the recipients of thousands of demons who charged into them upon which the pigs went into the Sea of Galilee to give an illustration to everybody of the destructive power of Satan.
+In the end the point of it all is to show you that there is one who has come, born of a virgin, lived a perfect, sinless life, one who demonstrated power over the animal kingdom.
+He controlled the fish and told them where to go in the Sea of Galilee to be at the right spot by the right side of the boat when the net went in so they could go into the net under His command.
+He controlled the pigs to be the recipients of thousands of demons who charged into them, upon which the pigs went into the ocean to give an illustration to everybody of the destructive power of Satan.
 He has control over the storm.
 He had control to stop the wind and stop the waves in their tracks so that ripples didn't even run to the shore.
-This is the one who can bring the Millennial world, this is the one who can recreate the new heaven and the new earth.
+This is the one who can bring the millennial world.
+This is the one who can recreate the new heaven and the new earth.
 He has power over demons.
 He has power over Satan to conquer him in his own temptation.
 He has power over disease and He has power over death.

 We've already, up to this point in Luke's gospel, been there when Jesus did many healings.
 We've been there when He raised the son of the widow of Nain right out of the casket when he was being carried to the burial plot.
 We have seen His power over demons, with His power over disease, His power over death, His power over the physical world.
 And here we're going to see it again in another remarkable look at the amazing power of Jesus Christ.
 Only this time we're going to go a little bit more deeply into the person of Christ.